GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When a distinguished but elderly scientist states that something is possible, they are almost certainly right.
-When they state that something is impossible, they are very probably wrong.
+> ### I figure that since proprietary software developers use copyright to stop us from sharing, we cooperators can use copyright to give other cooperators an advantage of their own: they can use our code.
 >
-> ~ *Arthur C. Clarke*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts